dpcherian/astrolab/docs/source/getting-started.rst

 - Matplotlib: The definitive plotting library for Python and NumPy.
 It is terribly versatile, and can -- and should! -- be used to create a variety of different kinds of plots.

 - SciPy: A useful Python package that contains a large number of modules for mathematical operations common in science and engineering (for example, optimization, linear algebra, integration, interpolation, special functions, fourier transforms, signal and image processing, solving ordinary differential equations, and so on).
-While we will not need this in this lab, it is a good idea to have it on your machine anyway.

-- Pandas: Just as with SciPy, while it is not strictly needed for this lab, Pandas is a very useful Python package to deal with large amounts of data.
+- Pandas: Another very useful Python package to deal with large amounts of data.
+We will not be using it extensively in this lab, but it will be helpful when we work with large datasets that can contain data of different datatypes (like our star catalogs).

 - Mamba: Mamba is a replacement for the already described ``conda`` command.
 In everything that follows from here on, you can use ``mamba`` in the place of ``conda``.
 The reason for using it is that it is tremendously faster than ``conda`` in many cases.
 However, **be warned**, ``mamba`` must `only` be installed in the ``base`` environment.
-It can then be used from every other environment.
+Installing it in other environments is `not supported <https://mamba.readthedocs.io/en/latest/user_guide/troubleshooting.html>`_.
+However, once installed, it can then be used from every other environment.

 Setting up a ``conda`` environment